Sub-nanometer 3D morphometric precision of polarisation-resolved wide-field optical extinction microscopy determines the roundness of individual gold nanospheres: Results and Discussion

-In \Fig{fig:30nmFitPlot}c, we examine the uncertainty in the retrieved ARs and \DV\ due to measurement noise for four selected NPs, indicated by the colored stars in (a--b).
+In \Fig{fig:30nmFitPlot}c, we examine the uncertainty in the retrieved ARs and \DV\ due to measurement noise for four selected NPs, indicated by the colored stars in \Fig{fig:30nmFitPlot}a.
 The analysis was done for all three permittivity datasets with $g$ minimizing \Sbar.
 We simulate the effect of the measurement noise by adding a realisation of Gaussian random noise with a standard deviation of $\siexsbl(\gamp)$ (see inset of \Fig{fig:sigma_plots}a) to the measured $\siexl(\gamp)$, and then repeat the morphometric analysis.
 Each set of scatter data in each of the four panels represents 1000 noise realizations.
-The results for OL excluding \sirad\ typically show the densest clusters, but often multiple displaced by up to $0.15$ in the ARs.
-Including \sirad\ consistently retrieves dense clusters with the small separation.
-For the ARs, the width of the retrieved distributions is typically below $5\%$.
-For near-spherical NPs ARs retrieval is complicated by dominating quadratic parameter dependencies close to symmetry points of the the multi-dimensional parameter space.\cite{PayneNS20} More asymmetric NPs instead yield more precise retrieval, as exemplified by the blue-starred NP in (c), which presents one of the strongest observed non-sphericity in the sample.
+The ARs often exhibit bimodal distributions, with the greatest separation between modes apparent for MP and JC, while the width of the individual modes is typically below $5\%$.
+Notably, the modes often are close to $b=a$ or $c=b$, allowing to achieve zero in-plane asymmetry (which is defined with high precision by the linear polarisation data) for appropriate NP orientations.
+Using synthetic \siex\ data generated using the Rayleigh-Gans model and the specified experimental corrections, such multimodal results are not observed,\cite{PayneNS20} suggesting that they are caused by systematic measurement errors.
+Notably, the sample distributions in \Fig{fig:30nmFitPlot}a for each permittivity mirrors the spread of the noise distributions for the rounder NPs in \Fig{fig:30nmFitPlot}c for each permittivity, which points to a homogeneity of the sample, as well as this systematic effect.
+We will return to this topic again later in the text.
+Generally, for near-spherical NPs, AR retrieval is less precise due to the quadratic parameter dependencies close to symmetry points of the the multi-dimensional parameter space.\cite{PayneNS20} Significantly asymmetric NPs instead yield more precise retrieval, as exemplified by the blue-starred NP.
 In this case, precision is better than $3\%$, corresponding to 0.84\,nm length along the NP axes.
-For further insights into this effect, see \Sec{SM-sec:optnoise}.
-Variations in \nmed\ result in systematic changes in $c/b$ of about twice the index change, as discussed in \Sec{SM-sec:fitindex}.
-For a realistic index accuracy of 0.01, the correspoding $c/b$ systematic error is 2\%.
-Remarkably, the retrieved \DV\ shows $0.25$\,nm precision.
+For further insights into this effect, see \Sec{sec:optnoise}.
+Variations in \nmed\ result in systematic changes in $c/b$ of about twice the index change, as discussed in \Sec{sec:fitindex}.
+For a realistic refractive index accuracy of 0.01, the corresponding $c/b$ systematic error is 2\%.
+Remarkably, the retrieved \DV\ shows a precision of $(0.04 - 0.1)\,\nm$ standard deviation for the selected NPs.